jonasmcferreira/adventures/docs/grim/grim.md

 Actions:

-- Attacking ( once per turn )
+- Attacking (once per turn)
-- Casting a spell ( once per turn )
+- Casting a spell (once per turn, whether from class spell, from a scroll, wand, or staff)
 - Moving up to your speed
 - Drawing and drinking a potion
-- Interacting with an object (reading a scroll, open a door, etc)
+- Interacting with an object (reading a scroll, opening a door, etc).

+For example, Elara (a Blade) and Mirren (a Tome) find themselves ambushed by a trio of goblins in a dense forest clearing.

+On Elara's turn, she uses her movement to close the distance between herself and the nearest goblin and attacks with her longsword.

+On Mirren's turn, she decides to cast *Arcane Blast* at the goblin attacking Elara, using a Grim Die to ensure the spell's success without a miscast.
+The spell hits, causing significant damage.
+Mirren then uses her movement to position herself behind a large tree, seeking cover from potential return fire.

+The goblin, seeking to evade the battle, uses both of his actions to move, covering twice his normal movement speed.

 ![](images/divider-dark.png){ width="600" }